dianfajar/danaoira.github.io/_posts/2017-01-27-in-a-rut-with-where-i-want-to-take-my-career.md

 ---
 layout: post
-title: "I've been in a rut with where I want to take my career."
+title: "I've been in a rut with where I want to take my career"
 categories:
   - Career
   - Rambling